| Duration |

 After a full day of exploration, you’ll head to the airport to catch your flight to Luxor.
 Upon arrival, you’ll check into your hotel and enjoy a restful night’s sleep, recharging for the adventures that await the next day.

-Start your day with a delicious breakfast at your hotel before heading out to explore Luxor’s East Bank.
-This area is home to some of the most iconic ancient Egyptian landmarks
+Start your day with a hearty hotel breakfast before exploring Luxor’s East Bank, home to iconic ancient Egyptian landmarks perfect for the whole family.

 The Karnak Temple Complex in Luxor, Egypt, is the largest religious structure ever built and a marvel of ancient architecture.
 Construction began around 2000 BCE during the Middle Kingdom and continued for over 2,000 years, with contributions from pharaohs like Senusret I, Hatshepsut, and Ramses II.
 The Great Hypostyle Hall, built by Seti I and Ramses II (1290–1224 BCE), features towering columns with intricate hieroglyphics that depict Egyptian gods, kings, and history.
 Visitors can explore its wide courtyards, holy chambers, and monuments, offering a stunning look into ancient Egyptian culture and beliefs.